madprops/githop/README.md

 ## Combining Buttons

-More than 1 button can be active at a time by middle clicking them.
+More than 1 button can be active at a time by clicking them.
-For instance if you're in "All", an middle click "Day", it will activate that button which will include `hours=24` to the filter query.
+For instance you can have "Tag", "Day", and "2" active.
+Which would match the tag path, 24 hours, and level 2.
+If more of the same type are selected, for instance Commits and Issues (path), it will check as an OR (it matches commits or it matches issues).
 This is a way to easily refine searches on the go.